Turkey slams West for security warnings 'harming' tourism

 Earlier, Turkey summoned Norway’s ambassador and told the envoy that the planned action would constitute a “hate crime” that should not be allowed.

-Norwegian newspaper VG said a group called Stop Islamization of Norway planned to burn the Quran outside the Turkish Embassy in Oslo.

-The group’s leader, Lars Thorsen, told VG that he planned to carry out his protest “in the context of Turkey’s intolerance of Western values of freedom.”
+A group called Stop Islamization of Norway had planned to burn the Quran outside the Turkish Embassy.
+The group’s leader, Lars Thorsen, told VG newspaper that he planned to carry out his protest “in the context of Turkey’s intolerance of Western values of freedom.”

 Recent demonstrations in Europe where activists desecrated Islam’s holy book have infuriated Muslims in Turkey and elsewhere.